 The oil boom, the Frisco Railroad, and the addition of several brick and glass plants combined to transform Sapulpa from a sleepy little village into a bustling community of 20,000 by the mid-1920s.
 Most of the buildings in downtown Sapulpa were erected during this boom period.

-Sapulpa has long been known as “The Crossroads of America,” sitting at the intersection of U.S. Highway 66 and U.S. Highway 75.
-In the days before interstate highways were constructed, Route 66 was the main east/west highway of the western United States and U.S. 75 was the main north/south highway, running from Canada to the Gulf Coast at Galveston, Texas.
+Sapulpa has long been known as “The Crossroads of America,” sitting at U.S. Highway 66 and U.S. Highway 75.
+Before interstate highways were constructed, Route 66 was the main east/west highway of the western United States, and U.S. 75 was the main north/south highway, running from Canada to the Gulf Coast at Galveston, Texas.
 Today, the city is still a major crossroad as five major highways converge in the town.

 Today, this Main Street City of some 20,000 people prides itself on its character shaped of three historic factors – Indians, railroads, and oil.
 The town has received ten statewide awards for its efforts in preservation and architectural rehabilitation.
-As you pass through this beautifully preserved community, you will also find a number of artistic advertising displays on its many vintage buildings.
+As you pass through this beautifully preserved community, you will also find several artistic advertising displays on its many vintage buildings.

 Sapulpa was perhaps best known as being the home of globally recognized Frankoma Pottery.
 For decades, free factory tours were offered to visitors, so they could watch skilled artisans make pottery as they had since the 1930s.
 However, after years of decline, Frankoma Pottery closed in 2010, and its contents were auctioned a year later.
 Frankoma’s pottery can still be found in antique stores and homes across Oklahoma and even the nation.

-While visiting this Main Street City, be sure to make a see the Waite Phillips Filling Station Museum.
+While visiting this Main Street City, be sure to see the Waite Phillips Filling Station Museum.
 Built in 1922 by Waite Phillips, the building has been restored by the Sapulpa Historical Society and houses automobiles from the 1920s.
 It is located one block off historic Route 66 at 26 E. Lee Avenue.
-For more history, visit the Sapulpa Historical Museum, situated in an old 1910 hotel, which features exhibits dioramas of the early-day Frisco Railroad and 1894 Sapulpa townsite, a 100-year pictorial history of Sapulpa, Native American and African-American photo histories, and much more.
+For more history, visit the Sapulpa Historical Museum, an old 1910 hotel that features exhibits dioramas of the early-day Frisco Railroad and 1894 Sapulpa townsite, a 100-year pictorial history of Sapulpa, Native American and African-American photo histories, and much more.
 The museum is located at 100 E Lee Avenue.